 About the Security Trading Analytics Blog This blog aims to empower site visitors who seek examples and demonstrations of quantitative methods for tracking and projecting security prices.
 Another goal of the blog is to present methods and resources that are practical and useful for individuals who want to become better traders and investors with the help of quant methods.
-Quantitative methods may include, but are not limited to: · Analysis of historical security prices · Technical analysis of trends and indicators · Models for when to buy and sell securities implemented with o Python o SQL Server o Excel o Google Sheets with the GOOGLEFINANCE Function About the Blog’s Author Hi, I ...
+Quantitative methods may include, but are not limited to: · Analysis of historical security prices · Technical analysis of trends and indicators · Models for when to buy and sell securities implemented with o SQL Server o Google Sheets with the GOOGLEFINANCE Function o Tiingo o Excel o ...

 Popular posts from this blog